mtougeron/k8s-pvc-tagger/README.md

 #### cmdline args

-`--default-tags` - A json encoded key/value map of the tags to set by default on EBS Volumes.
+`--default-tags` - A json or csv encoded key/value map of the tags to set by default on EBS Volumes.
 Values can be overwritten by the `aws-ebs-tagger/tags` annotation.
+`--tag-format` - Either `json` or `csv` for the format the `aws-ebs-tagger/tags` and `--default-tags` are in.

 #### Annotations